South African Activities

 The Bird of Prey and Rehabilitation Centre is located just outside the sleepy Mpumalanga Highlands town of Dullstroom.
 This center sheds light on the plight of South Africa's endangered raptor species by rehabilitating injured and orphaned birds.
 It also offers demonstrations to the public.

-Boulders Beach | African penguins
+Boulders Beach | African penguin

 View

 The Garden Route region offers fantastic swimming beaches and idyllic natural beauty.
-In addition, the waters off its coastline are rich with marine wildlife, making it the ideal location for a dolphin-watching cruise during a tour in South Africa.
+In addition, the waters off its coastline are rich with marine wildlife, making it an ideal location for a dolphin-watching cruise during a tour in South Africa.
 These cruises typically depart from Plettenberg Bay.

 Open 4x4 Game Drives

 An open 4x4 game drive is the traditional way to experience an African safari.
 The vehicles have been modified to offer the best game viewing possible, with elevated seats and either a canvas top or no top at all.
-An experienced ranger will typically accompany your open 4x4 game drive to guide you through the bush.
+An experienced ranger typically accompanies your open 4x4 game drive to guide you through the bush.

 View